governify/bluejay-docs/docs/guides/user-guides/register-new-teams.md

 **Bear in mind** that when registering a team to a course, the system will look for:

 - A **TPA template** called the same as the course in the assets folder `/public/renders/tpa` and use it to generate the TPA for the team.
 In case there this template does not exist, it will use template.yaml as TPA template.
-For more information about the TPA refer to the <a href="/customization/agreement_modeling">Agreement Modeling</a> section.
+For more information about the TPA refer to the Agreement Modeling section.

 - A **director script** and a **json** called both the same as the course in the assets folder `/public/director`.
 The json contains the execution information (interval, start and end) to enable it at the Director to call the script.
 In case these files don't exist, the director won't be called.
 These files have to be configured for the system to automatically generate data about the team.
 For example, to automatically compute metrics for a course named `class01` the files would be the following: [class01.js](https://github.com/governify/bluejay-infrastructure/blob/main/assets/public/director/class01.js) and [class01.json](https://github.com/governify/bluejay-infrastructure/blob/main/assets/public/director/class01.json).